The big open skies of the North York Moors are breathtaking by day and also by night when the dark sky panorama is revealed.

 Festivals, events and activities

-- Dark Skies Festival - teaming up with our friends at the Yorkshire Dales National Park, join our third Dark Skies Festival (9-25 February 2018) – stargazing, wildlife and ghost walks, starlight runs, games, activities and much more, from Hawes to the Moors and shores!
-A full programme schedule and booking details will be available towards the end of 2017 on the Festival website.
+- Dark Skies Festival - teaming up with our friends at the Yorkshire Dales National Park, join our fourth Dark Skies Festival (15 February - 3 March 2019).
+Expect stargazing, night zips, wildlife and ghost walks, starlight runs and bike rides, games, activities and more, from Hawes to the Moors and shores!
+The full programme schedule and booking details for 2019 will be available on the Festival website later in 2018.

 - Join Hidden Horizons for one of their stargazing events which start in September and run all winter.
 With access to their large telescope, enjoy a two-hour guided tour of our night sky with expert Andy Exton.
 From nebulae and star clusters to planets and constellations, including Orion the Hunter and Taurus the Bull, the secrets of our skies will be revealed.
 Booking is essential (Adults: £12; Under 16s: £8 inc. hot chocolate/snacks); All under 16s must be accompanied by an adult.
 If the skies aren't clear, you'll get a chance to experience their immersive star dome with space related film and a virtual tour of the night sky.